brianterry/unicorn-maker/README.md

     (env)$ pip install cloudformation-cli cloudformation-cli-java-plugin cloudformation-cli-go-plugin cloudformation-cli-python-plugin

 ## Step 2: Choose Your Path
-What's great about creating an AWS CloudFormation provider is you can write it in JAVA, Go, Python, TypeScript.
+What's great about creating an AWS CloudFormation provider is you can write it in JAVA, Go, Python, or TypeScript.

 In this repo, you will find a folder that contains an example resource type built in the following languages: